prashishh/random-insert-automator/README.md

 Suppose you want to insert thousands dummy data to your table, how would you do it?
 Don't tell me you are going use the archaic method of inserting every individual row?

-[Insert-random-automator][githublink] automates this process of inserting X number of rows into your table randomly.
+[Insert-random-automator][githublink] automates this process by inserting X number of rows into your table randomly.
 This project is an extension of [randomizer][randomizerlink] so it shares some common codes.
-The reason I did not combine the two is that both have different functionality.
+Both have different purposes, so I did not combine the two.

-#### Try it
+### Try it

-__Define__ values that you want to insert, randomly
+__Define__
 ```php
     $values = array(
         'first_name' => array('Ram', 'Gopal', 'Hari', 'Ramesh'),